shavit2310/CountWordsWebSites/README.md

 # CountWordsWebSites
-Count words occurency in defrent web sites
+Count words occurrence in different websites

 Input: list of URLs
-Output: list of most common words at this sites, by word length.
+Output: list of most common words atal of this sites, by word length.

 Printout format as followed:
 length 2: את